ssbc/ssb-meta-feeds-spec/README.md

 everything.

-If a key is reused in another part of the tree it must include a reference to the original sub feed or metafeed it was defined in.
+If a key is reused in another part of the tree it must include a reference to the original subfeed or metafeed it was defined in.
 The original place is the authorative place for its metadata.

 Using [BIP32-Ed25519] instead was considered but that method has a